byhemechi/downgradeTutorial/pages/index.md

-import NavBar from "../components/navbar";
-import Head from "next/head";

 # Intro

 This guide will instruct you on how to downgrade beat saber to a specific version.
 Please don't skip any steps, things _will_ be broken.